jazzi/jazzi.github.io/_posts/2023-07-22-install-nextcloud-with-caddy.md

 layout: post
 ---

-Caddy is a Let's Encrypt TLS default webserver, much easier than Apache or Nginx, I chose it to run Wordpress or Hugo or what's next Nextcloud.
+Caddy is a Let's Encrypt TLS ready webserver, much easier than Apache or Nginx, I chose it to run Wordpress or Hugo or what's next Nextcloud.

-OS: Ubuntu: 22.04
+* OS: Ubuntu: 22.04
-PHP: 7.4
+* PHP: 7.4
-Nextcloud: 25
+* Nextcloud: 25
-MariaDB:
+* MariaDB:

 As I already has Caddy2 installed and running, all I need to do is to choose the right version of Nextcloud.
 The latest Nextcloud requires at least PHP 8.0, so I chose Nextcloud 25.0.